Statement

 Situated at the intersection of fine art and psychology, Andersson’s work combines these disciplines to investigate the psyche and the complex relationship between the body and mind.
 She examines the intricacies of the human "self," encompassing both psychological and physiological aspects.
 Her goal is to externalize the mental landscape and visually represent it in the physical world.

 She takes inspiration from the surrealist movement and artists such as Louise Bourgeois, Frida Khalo, Jenny Saville, and René Magritte.
 Her primary mediums are oil and acrylic paint.
 She also employs sculptural mediums such as wood, clay, plaster, and rope.
-Her practice relies on a deeply immersive process of creation, embracing the joy of creation and the thrill of experimenting with unconventional materials like coffee, spray insulation foam, and acrylic casting.
+Her practice relies on a deeply immersive process of creation, embracing the joy of making and the thrill of experimenting with unconventional materials like coffee, spray insulation foam, and acrylic casting, and techniques like finger painting and paint piping.